How Much Does CBD Oil Cost?

 If only there were a straight answer.
 Take a look around at different CBD companies and you’ll find prices all over the map.
 Finding the best price for CBD isn’t easy, especially if you’re purchasing for the first time.
 Some companies will sell the same amount of CBD oil for up to five times the cost of others, making it really difficult to gauge the “average” price of CBD.

 What is known is that CBD can be expensive.
 According to researchers, manufacturers, retailers and consumers in the CBD space, there are a few reasons that were offered time and time again.
-These include: greed, limited consumer access, limited patient access, farming and production practices, extraction costs and the high cost of bringing a new product into such an unregulated market.
+These include: greed, limited consumer access, farming and production practices, extraction costs and the high cost of bringing a new product into such an unregulated market.

 What Determines the Price of CBD?